Firewall defined

 Network address translation (NAT) firewalls

 In terms of computer networks, a NAT gives multiple devices on one network a shared singular gateway to access the internet.
-This gateway means that all of the devices share a public IP address, but maintain a completely unique private IP address.
+This gateway means that all devices share a public IP address, but maintain a completely unique private IP address.
 The private IP addresses are just that: private.
 No device, on the network or outside it, can see the devices' private IPs.

 A NAT firewall adds an extra layer of security to these networks.
 They will only allow traffic to pass through these gateways if one of the devices on the network has requested it.
 Any other traffic request is ignored.
 Anything that tries to come into the network through the gateway must have a private IP address listed as its destination.
 As the private IP addresses can’t be seen, this means it’s hard for unsolicited or malicious traffic to access the network.